Vision Insurance vs. Medical Insurance – An explanation

 Medical insurance involves the diagnosis and treatment of medical conditions related to the eyes and visual system.
 Medical insurance generally covers enough visits to completely diagnose and treat medical conditions.
 Materials such as eyeglasses and contact lenses are not covered by medical insurance, so you’ll want to look into the coverage you have.
 Some common medical conditions of the eye include cataracts, glaucoma, and age-related macular degeneration.
 Some medical insurance plans do cover an annual eye wellness exam, though some may not.

-We are happy to report that Maple Grove Eye Doctors offers Eyemed Vision Care® vision wellness plans, Preferred One, Cole Managed Vision, and most major vision plans, including:
+We are happy to report that Maple Grove Eye Doctors offers Eyemed Vision Care® vision wellness plans, Preferred One, Hennepin Health, and most major vision plans, including: